|

 Center on Halsted's team includes more than 75 professional staff members with diverse backgrounds and experiences, all dedicated to building and strengthening the LGBTQ Community.

-The following list is organized by department, and includes employee name, gender pronoun, title, and extension (if available).
+The following list is organized by department, and includes employee name, pronouns, title, and extension (if available).

 Please feel free to contact us at anytime by calling our front desk at 773.472.6469.
 If you are interested in joining our team, please visit our Careers & Internships page.